Lorti/manu.ninja/src/pages/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility/index.md

 ## Distribution

 If your app is finished you can use [Electron Packager](https://github.com/electron-userland/electron-packager) to package and distribute your app.
-Add it to your dependencies with `npm install electron-packager --save-dev`{:.bash} and execute it once with `./node_modules/.bin/electron-packager ./ --all`{:.bash}.
+Add it to your dependencies with `npm install electron-packager --save-dev` and execute it once with `./node_modules/.bin/electron-packager ./ --all`.
 This will generate packages for all platforms and architectures Electron can handle and may take a few minutes.

-You can add an npm script that only builds the packages you need in your `package.json`{:.bash}.
-The `--prune`{:.bash} flag tells Electron Packager to prune unnecessary files, like npm modules that are listed as `devDependencies`{:.bash}.
-Be sure to add a `productName`{:.bash} field, because this is the name that Electron Packager uses for your app.
+You can add an npm script that only builds the packages you need in your `package.json`.
+The `--prune` flag tells Electron Packager to prune unnecessary files, like npm modules that are listed as `devDependencies`.
+Be sure to add a `productName` field, because this is the name that Electron Packager uses for your app.

 ~~~
 {